Brett208/OP2MissionEvacuationUnderFire/Readme.txt

 *** Source Code

-This scenario was built using C++ in Visual Studio 2015 using the Visual Studio 2015 Build Tools.
+This scenario was built using C++ in Visual Studio using C++11 language features.
-C++11 and the C++ Standard Library are both used.
-If you want to load the scenario into a different IDE, a C++11 compliant IDE is required.
-Your IDE will also need support for the windows API and the Outpost 2 SDK ver 2.1.

-Post Build Events: 3 post build events are remarked out (rem) to prevent them from copying files on another person's computer without their knowledge.
-Remove the rem from the 3 lines to enable them.
+A post build event uses an environment variable to locate your copy of Outpost 2 and copy the dll for testing.

 If you need help troubleshooting the compiled scenario or the source code, use the OutpostUniverse forums.